-Rapid Reports: a new fact, method, observation for quick presentation----<=1000 words; no abstract; maximum of one table, figure, or other illustrative materials.
-Note that this is a new feature of the Annals beginning in 2007.
-These reports will be fully indexed and cited as publications by Index Medicus.Study Method and Design: a methodologic, logistic, or design focus that may or may not contain results but that presents something of interest in the design itself; simple descriptions of newly established studies, without results or an issue of intrinsic interest, are discouraged—format the same as that for original articles.
+Study Method and Design: a methodologic, logistic, or design focus that may or may not contain results but that presents something of interest in the design itself; simple descriptions of newly established studies, without results or an issue of intrinsic interest, are discouraged—format the same as that for original articles.
+For Article Type at submission, please select Original Article.Reviews and Commentaries: a descriptive, analytic or synthetic consideration of a topic or hypothesis; word limit is negotiable, but in general should be <= 5000 words; unstructured abstract <=200 words; illustrative materials as needed.

-Letters to the Editor: a comment on a paper that has appeared recently in the Annals; generally ∼750 words; no abstract.Book Reviews: generally invited; usually ∼1500 words or less.
+Editorials: generally invited, but may be author initiated after consultation with Editor; usually ~1500 words directed to a paper in the same issue.Letters to the Editor: a comment on a paper that has appeared recently in the Annals; generally ~750 words; no abstract.

-These are guidelines, not stone tablets.
 Authors with special issues and concerns should contact the Editorial office.
 Authors are encouraged to include the name, address, phone/fax, and e-mail address of from one to three individuals they feel would provide an expert and careful review.

 Annals of Epidemiology,

 Atlanta.
 GA 30322

 Editorial office's e-mail address: firstname.lastname@example.org